-If the rising mercury outside is starting to turn your residence into a hotbox, you surely are going to want to beat the heat.
-So how cool should your home be?
+If rising temperatures outside are starting to turn your home into a hotbox, you probably want to lower your thermostat setting.
+But how cool should your home be?

-That means 74 degrees for the kids rooms and “whatever my wife wants” for their part of the house, he says.
+That means 74° for the kids’ rooms and “whatever my wife wants” for their part of the house, he says.

-- Grace says that her ceiling fan has become such a valued member of her home that it has a nickname: Gloria.
+- Grace says her ceiling fan has become such a valued part of her home that it has a nickname: Gloria.

-- Clark Howard Inc. General Manager Christa says that she puts her thermostat at 68 degrees at night and 76 during the day.
+- Clark Howard Inc. General Manager Christa says that she puts her thermostat at 68° at night and 76° during the day.

-Included in the government’s energy advice are some other tips that may even go against your long-held beliefs about heating and cooling.
+Included in the government’s energy advice is information that may be different from what you’ve heard about heating and cooling your home.

-Setting the thermostat drastically lower won’t cool your home any quicker: Do you usually set your thermometer colder than you need it just to get the temperature down quickly?
-“It will not cool your home any faster and could result in excessive cooling and unnecessary expense,” says on the Energy.gov website.
+Myth #1: Setting the thermostat drastically lower will cool your home more quickly: When you get home, do you dial down the thermostat way down to get to a comfortable temperature more quickly?
+“It will not cool your home any faster and could result in excessive cooling and unnecessary expense,” says the Energy.gov website.

-Setting your thermostat on your comfort won’t keep your bill low: Looking to save money on your energy bill?
-Pay attention to what the temperature is outside to know what to set your thermostat to inside.
+Myth #2: Keeping the thermostat set at your comfort level will keep your bill low: Looking to save money on your energy bill?
+Pay attention to what the temperature is outside to know where to set your thermostat inside.

-“The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be,” the nation’s energy department says.
+“The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be,” says the DOE website.

-Have some energy tips that have brought your bill down?
+Do you have some energy tips that have lowered your cooling bill?
 Let us know in the comments.